f-edwards/intro_stats/index.md

 I will assign homework each week.
 Assignments are due on the following Tuesday at 12pm.
 So for the first week of class, the homework assigned on 9/4 will be due on 9/10.

-Homework should be submitted to me via email (frank.edwards@rutgers.edu) by 6PM on the due date.
+Homework should be submitted to me via email (frank.edwards@rutgers.edu).
 Each student is allowed two 3-day extensions without penalty for a homework due-date over the semester.

 I expect to see your code, code output, and your interpretations of the results for each question.
 You will submit your homeworks as compiled RMarkdown documents.
 I will instruct you on how to use this software during the first week of class.
 You can submit your compiled homeworks in either .html or .pdf format.